asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 $ bash install.sh
 ```

-or run separately parts of the install script
+or run separate parts of the install script

-- run notifier every time when the user log in (do NOT run as `$ sudo`, works via `systemctl --user`)
+- run whenever the user logs in (do NOT run as `$ sudo`, works via `systemctl --user`)

 ```bash
 $ bash install_service.sh